Honda CR-Z: Safety

 CR-Z models have received an average rating for side crash safety, an excellent (5 out of 5 stars) rating for rollover, and a 4 out of 5 star rating for frontal crash safety for 2012 and newer models.
 The 2011 model has an average frontal crash safety rating (3 out of 5 stars).
 Dual front airbags, side airbags and head-protecting side curtains are standard equipment.
 Antilock brakes (ABS), electronic brakeforce distribution (EBD).

 Development

-The project leader, Norio Tomobe, worked previously as chief engineer on Mobilio Spike and Elysion.
+The project leader, Norio Tomobe, worked previously as chief engineer on Honda's Mobilio Spike and Elysion.

-The basic concept of the CR-Z is to create a fun-to-drive sports car with driving characteristics of a Honda.
-In a video, Torikai, the chief chassis engineer of CR-Z, explained that during the development process “this car was brought to Europe at each prototype stage to be tested under various road conditions to evaluate whether the desired performance had been achieved.”
+The basic concept of the CR-Z was to create a fun-to-drive sports car with driving characteristics of a Honda.
+Chief chassis engineer Terukazu Torikai explained in a video that during the development process “this car was brought to Europe at each prototype stage to be tested under various road conditions to evaluate whether the desired performance had been achieved.”

-Norio Tomobe believes the hybrid element will make it "a sports car without guilt".